iGardening Logo Large Transparent Background

 In mixed borders, consider pairing mopheads with other flowering perennials and shrubs.
 Their large flower heads contrast beautifully with finer foliage plants, adding dimension and interest.
 Combining various heights and textures can create stunning visual displays throughout the growing season.

 Moreover, hydrangeas can enhance formal landscapes.
 Positioned in symmetry around paths or entrances, they provide an impressive welcome.
-The dramatic blooms create a lavish effect that captures attention and admiration from visitors.
+The dramatic blooms create a lavish effect that captures visitors’ attention and admiration.

-In addition to their landscape appeal, mophead hydrangeas serve beautifully as cut flowers.
+In addition to their landscape appeal, mophead hydrangeas are beautiful cut flowers.
 Display them in vases for stunning indoor arrangements.
 Their substantial blooms last well in water, making them favourites for floral arrangements.

 Key Points to Remember: